Cao Bang Province General Information

 The old days

 Cao Bang’s proximity to China has meant that it has had a somewhat turbulent history, having changed hands a number of times.
 The Âu Viet was a conglomeration of upland tribes living in what is today the mountainous region of northernmost Vietnam, western Guangdong, and southern Guangxi, China, since at least the 3rd century BC.
 Their capital was located in what is today Cao Bang Province of northeastern Vietnam.
 What is now the Vietnamese provinces of Cao Bang and Lang Son were known as châu Quang Nguyên during the time of the Lý and Tran Dynasties.
 Quang Nguyên became part of Đai Viet in 1039 when Emperor Lý Thai Tong expelled Nùng Trí Cao, a Nùng leader, from the area.

 Cao Bang history can be traced to the Bronze age when the Tày au Kingdom flourished.
-They had shifted their capital to Co Loa in Red River Delta but the Vietnamese culture dominated.
+They had shifted their capital to Co Loa in the Red River Delta but the Vietnamese culture dominated.
 The Kings fortified their territory around the 10th century due to its proximity to the Chinese border.
 The feudal dynasties that ruled the area were Tay lords, Be Khac Thieu and Nga Dac Thai.

 In the 1430s, the Lê Dynasty had many rebellions.
 Royalty faced strong revolt during the 16th and early part of the 17th century – Mac Dang Dung initially occupied the territory and the Lê throne in 1527.
 However, the Lê kings were reinstated in 1592.
-Still, the war for control of the region continued and Mac family had the upper hand as they declared it an independent region and ruled for 75 years. as a witness to this period, here lie ruins of a temple, which was also the place of the Mac Kings.
+Still, the war for control of the region continued and the Mac family had the upper hand as they declared it an independent region and ruled for 75 years. as a witness to this period, here lie ruins of a temple, which was also the place of the Mac Kings.

 The French intervention